 - A dialog of four categories will appear on the same window.
 Select one

 - After selecting the category, another dialog will load.
-Enter your personal details, upload a photograph with a clear face, and select a preferred location for badge pick-up.
-Recheck details and then click on the button ‘Proceed’
+Enter your personal details, upload a photograph with a clear face, and any other details

-- Upon successful confirmation you will receive an email as well as a text message mentioning your MAMI festival ID (16-digit alphanumeric which starts with MASEGN).
+- Upon successful confirmation you will receive an email and a text message mentioning your MAMI festival ID (16-digit alphanumeric which starts with MASEGN).
 Save it on your phone’s notepad and keep it handy.

-Once you have registered, the only thing you need is the email or SMS that mentions the festival ID and a government-issued identity card (driving licence, aadhaar card, passbook).
+Once you have registered, the only thing you need is the email or SMS that mentions the festival ID and a government-issued identity card (driving licence, Aadhaar card, or passport) to collect the badge.

 No need to read the entire sections of FAQs and T&Cs over at BMS.
 These are the things you need to know during registration and seat booking:

-You can book only four screenings per day online.
-For Movie Mela, the limit is two
+- You can book only four screenings per day online.

-- More seats can be booked through on-ground booking (this is how some people average five to six movies a day).
-For example, if you have booked all four films and think you can squeeze one more, you can register for it at the box office counter of the theatre
+- Additional screenings can be booked through on-ground booking (this is how some people average five to six movies a day).
+For example, if you have booked all four films for a day and think you can squeeze one more, you can simply join the walk-in queue

 How Do I Get a Gold Pass